LGN520/farreach-public/ae_instructions.md

 # AE Instructions

-Here are the detailed instructions to reproduce experiments in our paper.
+Here are the getting started instructions ([Section 4](#4-getting-started-instructions)) and detailed instructions starting from [Section 5](#5-ae-on-ycsb-core-worklaods) to reproduce experiments in our paper.

 # Table of Contents